evilpaper/reliable/README.md

 - Supabase
 - Playwright

-# Influential functional requirements
+# Influencial functional requirements

-- Customers can browse the app without being authenticated.
+- Anyone can browse the app without being authenticated.
 - Customers can add one or more courses to a shopping cart, with or without authentication.
-- Customers can shared bought courses that has not been started with employees with email address or phone number.
+- Customers can shared bought courses that has not been started with other (most likely employees) with email address or phone number.
-- Customers can try a lesson without purchase the course.
+- Anyone can try a lesson without purchase the course.
 - Courses be completed without authentication using only shared address and an activation code.
-- Authentication require only only email (magic link, like Claude).
+- Access to a bought course require only only email (magic link, like Claude).
 - The course content can be consumed in any language.
 Written or spoken.
 - The course content can be read, watched or listen too.
-- Purcase in Sweden can be made with Swish
+- Purchase in Sweden can be made with Swish

 # Event storming